ssilvacris/barcelona-water-distribution/README.md

 ## Project Overview

-This project analyzes the **distribution of public drinking fountains in Barcelona (2019–2024)** and explores how it relates to the **population of each district**.
+This project analyzes the **distribution and evolution of public drinking fountains in Barcelona** from 2019 to 2024.
-The goal is to understand whether access to water points correlates with demographic factors and if simple machine learning models can capture meaningful spatial patterns.
+The analysis integrates **open urban data** on fountains and population by district to assess whether **access to public water** has improved equitably across the city.

 ---

 ## Objectives

-- Clean and integrate population and infrastructure datasets.
-- Visualize the distribution of fountains across Barcelona districts.
-- Compare availability of fountains relative to population density.
-- Apply basic Machine Learning models (Regression and Clustering) to identify patterns.
-- Create an **interactive map** with Folium to explore the results.
+- Integrate datasets on fountains, population, and administrative boundaries.
+- Calculate the ratio of **fountains per 1,000 inhabitants** by district and year.
+- Examine **spatial and temporal inequalities** in access to public water.
+- Visualize how these patterns evolve over time.

 ---